ocaml-flambda/flambda-backend/jane/doc/extensions/kinds.md

 the bounds:

 ```
-value mod external_ non_null global contended portable aliased many unyielding
+value mod external_ global contended portable aliased many unyielding
 ```

 This kind indicates that `int` mode crosses on all six of our modal axes.
-The non-modal bounds `external_` and `non_null` capture two other properties of `int`s: `external_` describes types that can safely be ignored by the OCaml garbage collector, and `non_null` describes types that do not have `NULL` as a valid member.
-These non-modal axes are described in more detail below.
+The non-modal bound `external_` captures the property that `int`s can safely be ignored by the OCaml garbage collector.

 # The meaning of kinds